-39. a) Providing statement of accounts to the account holders in Hindi by the computerised branches b) Provision of bilingual software
+39. a) Issuing account statements to account holders in Hindi by the computerised branches b) Provision of bilingual software

-As decided in the 62nd meeting of OLIC of banks, held on 28th December 1994, banks may take necessary steps to ensure that the computerised branches provide the statements of accounts to the account holders in Hindi also.
-Banks should also strive to get the banking software prepared for doing data processing in Hindi on their computers installed in the branches.
+As decided in the 62nd meeting of OLIC of banks held on December 28, 1994 banks may take necessary steps to ensure that the computerised branches provide account statements to the account holders in Hindi also.
+Banks should also strive to get the banking software prepared for doing data processing in Hindi on the computers installed in the branches.

-Banks are also required to provide the bilingual software on all personal computers and do maximum word processing etc. work in Hindi on the PCs.
+Banks are also required to provide bilingual software on all personal computers and do maximum word processing etc. work in Hindi on PCs.